This MIB is intended to be implemented on all those

 Access Point ( AP )

-( MAC ) and physical layer ( PHY ) interface and provides
+control ( MAC ) and physical layer ( PHY ) interface

-acess to the distribution services via the wireless medium
+and provides access to the distribution services via

 Light Weight Access Point Protocol ( LWAPP )